 - Advertising is incorporated as a part of a hybrid model, to subsidize free parts of the service (see below for more details).

 The important attribute here is that advertising must target a large enough audience with sufficient relevancy in order to generate significant revenue.
+With Spotify Advertising they can help businesses of all sizes reach engaged listeners as they stream what they love.
+Try to create your first audio ad and make an impact today.

 Subscription is king